 The backing of Hannah Barry is an emphatic endorsement itself.
 At the end of 2020, Barry collected an M.B.E from the Queen for services to contemporary art, cementing her status as an important figure in the London scene.
 Art is both aesthetic and an asset; Barry understands this and has become a go-to name for collectors in search of young promising talent.
 In April, 2021, Phillips auctioned a new piece by Rouy entitled Through the Window.
 The painting blew estimates out the window, eventually selling for over thirty thousand pounds – three times its tag.
 Described as one of this generation’s most promising painters, collectors are picking up on his value, anticipating a boom for Rouy’s compelling visual representation of the inescapable.

-To find out more about George Rouy's work, visit Hannah Barry Gallery, here
+To find out more about George Rouy's work, visit Hannah Barry Gallery, here.

 Noble Rot Wine, a beloved fixture in Soho, has garnered acclaim as an exceptional Wine Bar & Restaurant, delighting patrons with its inventive take on seasonal British cuisine.
 The restaurant’s 18th-century cellar houses an extensive collection of wines, ensuring an exceptional drinking experience.
 With a passion for culinary exploration, Noble Rot Wine has rightfully earned its place among the distinguished establishments that celebrate the art of fine dining and wine appreciation.
 Noble Rot